Clob4k/pseudocode-to-python-converter/README.md

 * The converted file follows original identifiers.

-* Variable declaration will be converted into comments since it does not exists in python.
+* Variable declaration will be converted into comments since it does not exist in python.

 * Constants will be regarded as variables even if it may not be altered.